alexbfree/thesis/src/chapter-4.md

 Shared data interaction would also enable support workers to be less adversarial.
 They could position themselves as equals (_'Let's make sure this data is right.'_) and avoid appearing to side with the data (_'Our records say that you have…'_).
 As we see in this study, data representations serve as _'things to think with'_ [@bowyer2018family; [3.4.2](#3.4.2)].
 Shared data interaction—played out in abstract through the use of storyboarding cards in Workshop C—helped participants to navigate scenarios and quickly imagine possible actions together.

-<a name="4.4.2.3">**Agency & Negotiability**</a>
+<a name="4.5.2.3">**Agency & Negotiability**</a>

 Yellow-bordered cards (for families) and blue-bordered cards (for staff) triggered both parties to take ownership of their piece of the puzzle, placing their 'own' actions without any direction having been given as to who should place which cards.
 Parents and staff had each taken a role in the scenario and felt ownership over the choice of options available to them.
 Similarly, green-bordered cards (actions involving both parties) usually resulted in both parties discussing and agreeing a view before the card was placed, showing that the way data is presented is key to how people respond to it.
 This gives some insight into how the dynamics of shared data interaction might work if implemented in practice.
-Feeling able to perfom actions such as commenting or correcting data would provide some _agency_ [@mortier2014] for family members;
+Feeling able to perform actions such as commenting or correcting data would provide some _agency_ [@mortier2014] for family members;
 The availability of capabilities over data, including the ability to raise a question or start a conversation would satisfy the second HDI requirement of _negotiability_.
 Conversely, an inability to act upon or influence shown data and its use would indicate a lack of negotiability, reinforcing the idea that simply viewing data is insufficient.

 Efforts to deliver effective HDI capabilities in future should therefore focus upon the role of the human in the information system, as a data interface is limited by its operational context as to its ability to truly offer meaningful actions to users.